 Copyright © Nucleus Medical Media, Inc.

-In most children, the condition is often caused by a viral infection.
-Other potential causes include:
+In most children, this problem is caused by a viral infection.
+Other causes may be:

 - Infections by bacteria, parasites, or fungus

 - Problems with the immune system, such as systemic lupus erythematosus

 - Taking certain medicines